bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 This decorator enables the user to set the particular constraints for each task, such as the amount of Cores required explicitly.
-Alternatively, it is also possible to indicate that the value of a constraint is specified in a environment variable.
+Alternatively, it is also possible to indicate that the value of a constraint is specified in a environment variable (:numref:`constraint_env_var_task_python`).
 A full description of the supported constraints can be found in Table [tab:constraints] in Section [sec:Constraints].

 For example:

 .. code-block:: python
+    :name: constraint_env_var_task_python
+    :caption: Constrained task with environment variable example

     from pycompss.api.task import task
     from pycompss.api.constraint import constraint